seanchen1991/rprezto/README.md

-Prezto — Instantly Awesome Zsh
+RPrezto — My Instantly Awesome Zsh
 ==============================

-Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.
+RPrezto is my fork of Prezto - the configuration framework for [Zsh][1];
+it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.

+RPrezto also has a convenient interface for creating user-defined modules and organizing your zsh configuration, as well as many additional sane settings and aliases for working with the terminal.

+It is also my personal configuration, so you should fork it and modify it to suit your needs if you have different tastes than mine.
+I do try to make good choices, so let me know if there's anything you found particularly lacking or particularly awesome!

 Installation
 ------------

+Installation is the same as for Prezto, but I've replaced the relevant URLs:

 Prezto will work with any recent release of Zsh, but the minimum recommended version is 4.3.11.